 What is County Lines?

-Child Criminal Exploitation (CCE) occurs when an individual or group takes advantage of a child or young person’s vulnerability in order to coerce, control, manipulate or deceive them into taking part in criminal activity.
-County lines is a type of child criminal exploitation whereby gangs and organised crime networks groom and exploit children specifically to sell drugs.
+Child Criminal Exploitation (CCE) or County Lines occurs when an individual or group takes advantage of a child or young person’s vulnerability in order to coerce, control, manipulate or deceive them into taking part in criminal activity.
+County lines is a type of child criminal exploitation (CCE) whereby gangs and organised crime networks groom and exploit children specifically to sell drugs.

 These children are often made to travel across counties, and specific mobile phone ‘lines’ are dedicated to this criminal activity.